 I prefer to leave most of my chips on the table.
 In this game, the investor has the advantage.
 The house may share in our earnings, but the long-term payout of remaining invested in stocks and bonds has been stellar.

 Do I need more money?
 No, but I no longer think about just what I need or want.
 This world is much larger than my family and me.

 Every dollar I have and don’t need is a dollar that can be used for something greater than my own indulgence.
 If The Giving Pledge accepted lowly 7-figure people like me, I’d sign on in a heartbeat.

 What I’ve been getting at, in a very roundabout way, is the truth that I hope to continue growing our wealth, even after retirement.
 How will that happen?

 It starts with a very low withdrawal rate.
 Average market returns are 3 to 4 times what we plan to draw from our retirement accounts.
-A terrible sequence of returns have us losing a million dollars in the near future, but I’d rather see it happen at a later date.

 There’s also the continued earned income.
 We’re now at a point where we can donate a six-figure sum annually and still not touch the money we’ve set aside for retirement.
 I believe there is room to grow this online income, as well.

 Finally, I could always consider another career someday.
 We’ve got a decade or so until we become empty-nesters.
 Once our little birdies have flown the coop, I may be interested in doing something completely different with my time.